 A little further, about 20 miles from the lights of the Las Vegas Strip lies Red Rock Canyon.
 Many miss this hidden gem – a day trip to Red Rock Canyon from Vegas.
-We were on a college reunion trip and headed to Red Rock Canyon National Conservation Area for a day trip to see some scenery and go on a few short hikes.
+We were on a college reunion trip and headed to Red Rock Canyon National Conservation Area in Nevada’s Mojave Desert for a day trip to see some scenery and go on a few short hikes.

 Drive to Red Rock Canyon from Vegas